itsnotkx/hackomania2026/README.md

 ## The Problem

 Voice cloning and AI-generated audio are increasingly weaponised in phone scams, fake news, and social engineering attacks.
 Seniors are disproportionately targeted — a quick phone call from a "government official" or a "family member in distress" is all it takes.
+Additionally, deepfaked videos intent on scamming individuals or spreading alarm are increasingly rampant across social media.
 Existing solutions focus on detecting AI-generated **text**, but the audio layer has remained largely unaddressed.

 NoScam fills that gap.